CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/Garrett-88/TC.md

                                        ## Table of Contents

-             1. About Me
+             1. Growth Mindset

-             2. Road to Eldorado
+             2. About Me

-             3.
+             3. Road to El Dorado